-The professor for this course is Maria Figueroa-Armijos, faculty director of the MS in sustainability management (MSSM) program.
+The professor for this course is David Bartlett, Executive in Residence in the Department of Management.
 This course is required for MSSM students entering Fall 2017 or later prior to graduation.
 Students from all other AU graduate programs are welcome to participate.

 The program will begin on Sunday, May 13, 2018, with a pickup at the airport in Stockholm.
 Students are expected to arrive Stockholm on the morning of May 13 (you may arrive earlier if you wish).
 Those arriving early will be responsible for arranging their own airport transfer and additional nights in the hotel.
 The program will conclude on the morning of Sunday, May 20 with a group transfer to the Stockholm airport.

 Students are responsible for reserving and purchasing their own airfare to and from Sweden.
 Transportation between cities within Sweden is included in the cost of the trip and all reservations will be taken care of by the Global Learning Office.

 The group will stay in a green hotel (exact hotel to be confirmed).
 While in Stockholm, the group will meet with a variety of organizations across a range of industries to understand the ways in which Swedish businesses have embrace green practices.
 A welcome and a closing dinner will be provided in Stockholm.

 The group will also visit the nearby city of Linkoping to visit the lead project of a sustainable urban food company.